 With such astronomical sums in play, it makes sense this causes people a great deal of concern.

 Outside of buying a home, this likely represents one of your biggest debts.
 Monthly payments top hundreds if not thousands of dollars.
 And that’s often just to stay afloat, not even paying down the principal.

 According to one recent report, “one-third of borrowers said college loans and other money woes contributed to their divorce.”

 The study, which surveyed more than 800 adults, found that one in eight divorces, or 12.5%, place the blame primarily on student loan debt.

-Not only does student loan debt often place additional strain on a marriage, it can also play a part in divorce.
-Depending on the state you live in, and when the loans were taken out, they may factor into the divorce settlement.
+Not only does student loan debt often place additional strain on relationships and marriages, but it can also play a part in divorce.
+Depending on the state you live in, and when the loans were taken out, they may factor into the settlement.

 When it comes to the division of property, Oregon is an equitable distribution state.
 This means the courts divide all assets, as well as all debts, in a fashion they deem fair.
 You must determine if a particular item is marital or separate property.
 This influences how you split things up.

 The definitions are fairly simple on paper.
 Marital property is generally anything acquired during a marriage.
 On the other hand, separate property consists of things obtained outside the marriage.
 This also includes gifts, inheritances, and other items.